 It was when I was sitting here that “It” and I came to an understanding.

-I can only savor the ride, this life journey, my experiences and how I weather them as this is what defines me.
+I can only savor the ride, this life journey, my experiences – and how I weather them is what will define me.

 Concerning myself with the elements that are out of the realm of my control are truly a waste of my scant mental resources.